polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-2-query-balances.md

 title: "Part 2 - Display balances"
 ---

 Now that we have the connection to our node, let's play with some accounts.
-Because we are connected to a `--dev` node, we can get access to accounts that are pre-funded and whose private keys are known to us.
+Because we are connected to a node launched with the `--dev` flag, we can get access to accounts that are pre-funded and whose private keys are known to us.
 Accounts are organized in a so-called keyring.
 From this keyring, you can get the address of an account, its associated name, and its cryptographic keypair if this account is managed locally.
 The [`@polkadot/ui-keyring`](https://polkadot.js.org/ui/ui-keyring/) package contains many utilities to manage accounts.
 We will make use of them in the following sections.

-We needed to add `@polkadot/keyring`, `@polkadot/ui-identicon`, `@polkadot/ui-keyring` as dependencies to our project to get access to the keyring utilities.
+In this part we will use the [`api.query`](https://polkadot.js.org/api/METHODS_STORAGE.html) method to access the storage of the `balances` blockchain component.

 ## 2.1 Get testing accounts

-First things first, let's import the `keyring` object;
+First things first, let's import the `keyring` object; We needed to add `@polkadot/keyring`, `@polkadot/ui-identicon`, `@polkadot/ui-keyring` as dependencies to our project to get access to the keyring utilities.

 ```js
 import keyring from '@polkadot/ui-keyring';